 8. Best Cooperative Board Game for Movie Lovers: Legendary Encounters: An Alien Deck Building Game

 It has multiple playing modes, and cards and scenarios can be mixed for more and different challenges during replays.
-This game is great for solo play or for up to 5 players, and is best for players over 17.
+Legendary Encounters: An Alien Deck Building Game is great for solo play or for up to 5 players, and is best for players over 17.

 9. Best Cooperative Board Game for Replaying: Tim Fowers Burgle Bros